mochixlb/starcrawler/README.md

 # Star Crawler

-Create and share cinematic opening crawl animations.
+A free, open-source web app for creating and sharing cinematic opening crawl animations.
 Transform your text into a scrolling space epic with customizable episode numbers, subtitles, and crawl text.

 ## Quick Start